Element On-Premise Documentation

 What is Element Server Suite?

-Element Server Suite provides an enterprise-grade secure communications platform that can be either self-hosted by you or run fully managed in our Element Cloud.
+Element Server Suite provides an enterprise-grade secure communications platform that can be run either on your own premise or in our Element Cloud.
 Element Server Suite includes the Element Matrix Server, which provides a host of security and privacy features, including:

 - Built on the Matrix open communications standard.